haleyej/logical_fallacy_detection/README.md

 # Logical Fallacy Detection

 Haley Johnson (haleyej@umich.edu).
-University of Michigan.
+Course project for EECS 595, Natural Language Processing, at the University of Michigan

 ## Objective
 Misinformation has eroded trust in public institutions, elections, and digital platforms.
 Although significant work has been done on misinformation detection, it is still an open problem in Natural Language Processing.
 This project leverages natural language inference to fine-tune a BeRT model to classify logical relationships and logical fallacies.
 Then, I apply this model to a fake news dataset to asses if natural language inference abilities can help LLMs better detect misinformation.